rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 `with_capacity` in this book yet; it does the same thing as `Vec::new`, but with an important difference: it pre-allocates space in the vector.
-Since we know that we need to store `size` elements in the vector, doing this allocation up-front is slightly more efficent than only writing `Vec::new`, and it's not harder to write.
+Since we know that we need to store `size` elements in the vector, doing this allocation up-front is slightly more efficient than only writing `Vec::new`, and it's not harder to write.
 Well, until we get an error like this!

 We have two options here: we can change our function's signature, or we can